 The Society of Architectural Historians (SAH) promotes the study, interpretation, and conservation of architecture, design, landscapes, and urbanism worldwide for the benefit of all.
 SAH serves a network of local, national, and international institutions and individuals who, by vocation or avocation, focus on the built environment and its role in shaping contemporary life.

 Founded at Harvard University in 1940, SAH has a distinguished history of providing services for teaching and design professionals and institutions that educate the public about the history of the built environment.
-In addition, SAH has always welcomed individuals of every profession who simply enjoy learning about the history of architecture, landscapes and urbanism.
+In addition, SAH has always welcomed individuals of every profession who simply enjoy learning about the history of architecture, landscapes, and urbanism.

-Although the Society continues to embrace print and digital communications, it also promotes experiential learning by organizing a wide variety of study tours, seminars and programs both in its landmark headquarters Charnley-Persky House
+In addition to its print and digital communications, the Society also promotes experiential learning by organizing a wide variety of study tours, seminars and programs at its landmark headquarters Charnley-Persky House